 We provide many opportunities for our children to express their opinions.
 The school council meets regularly to discuss issues raised in class meetings.

 The school council has its own budget and is able to genuinely effect change within the school.
 This year the council have elected to look at playground safety, and have agreed to visit other schools in order to obtain ideas on how our own environment may be used, including the purchase of equipment.

 In the summer term, they organise St Johns has talent to enable their peers to demonstrate their artistic abilities.

-All of the children in school complete an annual questionnaire in which they can put forward their views about the school.
+All of the children in school complete a questionnaire in which they can put forward their views about the school.